MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-media.md

 1. [Open the Guides model-driven app](open-model-driven-app.md).

-1. In the Guides model-driven app, open the video that has the thumbnail you want to replace.
+1. Open the video that has the thumbnail you want to replace.

     ![Screen shot of video in model-driven app.](media/model-driven-app-video.PNG "Screen shot of video in model-driven app")